 This is all on the assumption that the hypothesis has been suitably expressed for the procedure to be meaningful, and that assumption is large because the design of experiments is a treacherous field -- it is subject to the venerable principle of GIGO: garbage in, garbage out.

 An important problem in testing any new hypothesis is that it can only be tested on the basis of a lot of other assumptions.
 You cannot generally test a combination of more than one hypothesis at a time, so we go to great lengths to test just one variable, making the assumption that all other circumstances are held constant according to already established facts: known truths or givens.
 That is what we call a controlled experiment.
 The problem remains however, that the assumptions about already established facts amount to extra hypotheses.
-If we were wrong about any of them and our experiment yields results that contradict our predictions as dictated by our new hypothesis, then our conclusion that the new hypothesis is incorrect is unsound, and if our predictions were in fact borne out, then our acceptance of the new hypothesis as a working hypothesis in turn would be unsound.
+If we were wrong about any of them and our experiment yields results that contradict our predictions as dictated by our new hypothesis, then our conclusion that the new hypothesis is incorrect is unsound, even meaningless, and if our predictions were in fact borne out, then our acceptance of the new hypothesis as a working hypothesis in turn would be unsound.
 If we concluded that we had in fact been victim to such errors, then we would say that our experimental setup is underdetermined, meaning that there could reasonably be more than one interpretation of the results.

 But, you might object, how is it possible that one could be mistaken in one's known truths, one's predetermined facts?

 It happens.
-In the past predetermined facts included flat Earth, planetary epicycles, phlogiston, speed of light being affected by its path through the ether, the impossibility of converting matter to energy...
+In the past predetermined facts included flat Earth, planetary epicycles, phlogiston, relative speed of light being affected by its path through the ether, the impossibility of converting matter to energy...

 All such and many, many more were predetermined facts, givens in their own places and times, natural assumptions on which we based our controls in our scientific research, often unconsciously.

 For such reasons even modern scientific practice produces a great deal of wasted research and outright delusion.
 For much of such work, the fundamental reason that it is a waste is that it is based on misconceptions or misformulations, and yet even peer-reviewed publications may report favourably on just such research.
-Once he has missed the hidden conceptual flaw or error, the researcher may perform the rest of the work coherently and competently, but of course futilely.
-When that research work is indeed coherent and competent, it may be very difficult for a reviewer to spot the flaw, or if he does, to justify his view that the paper is ill-founded.
+Having missed the hidden conceptual flaw or error, the researcher may perform the rest of the work coherently and competently, but of course futilely.
+If that research work is indeed coherent and competent, it may be very difficult for a reviewer to spot the flaw, or if he does, to justify his view that the paper none the less is ill-founded.
 A major source of such disasters is not poor work, so much as experiments based on preconceptions or poorly constructed or inapplicable questions.
 Even flawless work on meaningless questions produces meaningless answers, and preconceptions often mask or rationalise that meaninglessness.

 Whether the experiments have been well designed or not, if the observations are too poorly consistent with the predictions, we discard the hypothesis, modify it, or try again with a totally new hypothesis.
 We never prove it.
-We never forbid anyone to doubt our work or re-test the hypothesis or propose alternatives or extensions.
+We never forbid anyone to doubt our work or to re-test the hypothesis or propose alternatives or extensions.
 We never demand that anyone accept a hypothesis.
 In empirical science the closest we come to proving a hypothesis is by presenting evidence so strong that to deny it one would have to be perversely unreasonable.